CoWinkKeyDinkInc/CardinalPGM-Maps/README.md

 # CardinalPGM-Maps
 The sequel to OCN-Maps, but like all sequels it's not as good.

-A ton of maps are submitted on the Lifeboat PC (OCN) forums as public downloads.
-Unfortunately, lots of these maps don't get any further than the forums, including many good ones that could play great.
+Lifeboat is soon going to [trash PGM for no reason and break all compatability with maps](https://oc.tc/forums/topics/5859938767d52262ae000006).
+Unfortunately, lots of these maps will not get any further than the forums, and some might never be played again, including many good ones that could/can play great.

-What this repository does is try to update and fix the maps so they can play better, look better, and are proven to work.
-We will also try to make them more compatible with [CardinalPGM](https://github.com/twizmwazin/CardinalPGM), an amazing open source plugin that allows you to play maps just like if it was on Lifeboat PC (Overcast Network)!
+What this repository does is to preserve, update and fix the maps so they can play better, look better, and are proven to work.
+We will also try to make them more compatible with [CardinalPGM](https://github.com/twizmwazin/CardinalPGM), an amazing open source plugin that allows you to play maps just like if it was on Lifeboat PC (Overcast Network) with PGM!

 ## How to install
 The best way to install CardinalPGM-Maps into your CardinalPGM server for production use is by cloning the repository by using CardinalPGM's cloning feature.
 This makes it much easier to receive updates with a single command!
 Much better than downloading entire repo as a zip, and then removing the old copy and putting in the new one.
 Here's how do to it!